-Nine community complaints were recorded during this reporting period from seven different sources.
-Complaints and enquiries are managed in accordance with the Community Communication Strategy Section 7.6 Complaints and Enquiry Handling Flowchart by Elton Consulting.
+Sixteen community complaints from eleven different sources were recorded during the reporting period.
+Complaints and enquiries are managed in accordance with Section 7.6 Complaints and Enquiry Handling Flowchart of the Community Communication Strategy (Elton Consulting, 2017).

 The details of these complaints and enquires and the subsequent responses are recorded in a community complaints register, which is maintained across the entire Moorebank Precinct, including the MPW Stage 1 Site, and does not differentiate between development consents or work stages.
 Due to this, some complaints may be duplicated within the compliance reporting documentation across the MLP.